Lemoncode/react-by-sample/14 ReactRouter/readme.md

 - Let's make first some cleanup: remove _hello.tsx_ and _nameEdit.tsx_
 - Let's create two components _PageA_ and _PageB_
-- Let's install the dependencies to _react-router_ and typescript definitions for this.
+- Let's install the dependencies to _react-router-dom_ and typescript definitions for this.
 - Let's define the routing.
 - Let's define a navigation from _PageA_ to _PageB_.
 - Let's define a navigation from _PageB_ to _PageA_.